Was the Identity of Q Really Just Revealed? Here’s Everything We Know.

 Who (might) Q actually be?

-Frederick Brennan, the creator of 8chan, has been going to news outlets for months claiming that his former business partner Jim Watkins likely currently controls the Q account, leading to the publishing of two major investigations over the last week.
+Frederick Brennan, the creator of 8chan, has been going to news outlets for months claiming that his former business partner Jim Watkins likely currently controls the Q account—claims that have led to the publication of two major investigations over the last week.
 In 2014, a year after founding 8chan, Brennan moved to the Philippines to work on the site with Watkins at his pig farm in Manila.
 Brennan ceded ownership of 8chan to Watkins in 2015.
 The two had a falling-out after 8chan was linked to several mass shootings, and Brennan tried to get Watkins to take it down.
 Watkins would eventually invoke a criminal libel law against Brennan, which forced him to flee the Philippines.

 In an interview with the tech podcast Reply All, Brennan says he believes that a longtime conspiracy theorist from Johannesburg named Paul Furber is actually the first person who started posting as Q back in 2017.
 (Furber has denied this.)
 Furber publicly acted as Q’s interpreter and spokesperson on venues like 8chan and Infowars.
 According to Brennan’s telling, Watkins’ son Ron was able to wrestle control of the Q account away from Furber at the beginning of 2018 using his login privileges as the site’s administrator.